Clemens von Pirquet Awards

 APPLICATION & MATERIALS DEADLINE: JULY 10, 2023

 Applicants for the Clemens von Pirquet Awards must be Fellows-in-Training in an approved allergy and immunology training program in North America and either be a FIT member of ACAAI or have a membership application on file.
 Applicants must submit an abstract of original research to which he/she has made a substantive contribution and for which he/she will be the first author and presenter.

-Case reports may be submitted, however, a strong component of science should be reflected in the case report.
+Research Abstracts containing case reports may be submitted, however, a strong component of science should be reflected in the case report.

 In addition, applicants must submit the following materials to email@example.com no later than July 10, 2023.
 (No extensions can be granted)

 - Cover letter, describing the level of involvement in the research (design, recruitment, collection, analysis of data, etc.).
 This letter can include additional details about the work, but cannot exceed 2 pages in length.